Social Networks

 Conversation Questions

-• Should social networks be responsible for users' content?
+• Should social networks be held accountable for regulating hate speech and harmful content?

 Gregory